clojure-emacs/clojure-mode/README.md

 You might also want to change `comment-add` to 0 in that way, so that Emacs comment functions (e.g. `comment-region`) would use `;` by default instead of `;;`.

+**Note:** Check out [this section](https://guide.clojure.style/#comments) of the Clojure style guide to understand better the semantics of the different comment levels and why `clojure-mode` treats them differently by default.

 ### Vertical alignment

 You can vertically align sexps with `C-c SPC`.
 For instance, typing